Statcounter

 “No, you’re not!” she said emphatically and walked off.

-Half an hour later the line stopped and 120 women glared at me in a way that I had never experienced before.
+Half an hour later the line was stopped and 120 women glared at me in a way that I had never experienced before.
 They sat in sullen silence for about twenty minutes and then the peas started to come through again.

 At 4:00 a.m. the line was stopped again.
 I was in my work area sifting through a tray of peas.
 I suddenly became aware that I was not alone.
 I looked up to see eight women - big women - including the shop steward, surrounding me.